nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

     process.executor = 'awsbatch'
     process.queue = 'my-batch-queue'
-    process.container = org/my-docker:image
+    process.container = your-org/your-docker:image
     aws.region = 'eu-west-1'
     aws.accessKey = 'xxx'
     aws.secretKey = 'yyy'

+Each process can eventually use a different queue and Docker image (see Nextflow documentation for details).
-The container image must be published in a Docker registry that is accessible from the instances run by AWS Batch eg. [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/) or [ECS Container Registry](https://aws.amazon.com/ecr/).
+The container image(s) must be published in a Docker registry that is accessible from the instances run by AWS Batch eg. [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/) or [ECS Container Registry](https://aws.amazon.com/ecr/).